-Even his ex-wife, Ivana, has come forward as one of Trump’s accusers, stating that her relationship with Trump was one where marital rape was common.
+Even his ex-wife, Ivana, has come forward as one of Trump’s accusers, stating that her marriage with Trump was one where sexual abuse was common.
 While she first reported the incident in a tell-all book in 1993, her case is being given renewed attention in the wake of this string of allegations.
-At the time, Trump dismissed the statements as Ivana claiming she was raped “emotionally” and that no physical assault occurred.
+At the time, Trump dismissed the statements as Ivana claiming she was assaulted “emotionally” and that no physical assault occurred.

 Trump continues to deny these accusations as they come forward, calling the women behind them “liars” who have intentionally fabricated stories to influence his approval ratings.
 As legal cases are in process for the reporters, Trump aims to fire back against them with lawsuits against at least a dozen of the women.
 In addition, threats of defamation suits have been brought against “The New York Times“ and “People” for publishing these stories.
 Trump has said that he aims to find out if his opponent Clinton has had a hand in bringing this scandal to light.